nyanpasu64/amktools/README.md

 There are no external dependencies (brr_encoder/brr_decoder is bundled, and sox is no longer needed).

-## wav2brr: AMK WAV to BRR converter
+## wav2brr: Automated WAV to BRR converter and tuner

 wav2brr is an automated .brr sample creator, which uses .cfg files to convert, resample, loop, and tune .wav samples.